Cobra4152020/sfdsa-ai-recruiter-v3/README.md

 # SFDSA AI Recruiter
+## License
+This project is proprietary.
+Unauthorized use, reproduction, or redistribution is strictly prohibited.

 An AI-powered recruitment platform for the San Francisco Deputy Sheriff's Association, featuring an interactive chat interface and gamified badge system.

 ## Features

 ### Chat Interface

 - Real-time messaging with AI assistant (Sgt.
 Ken)
 - Rich message formatting with Markdown support
 - File and image attachments